POLYAS case study: the authored student body (VS) of the KIT

-The constituted student body of the Karlsruhe Institute of Technology (KIT)—the largest university in Baden-Württemberg—elected its student parliament and student councils online with POLYAS in July 2020 and increased voter turnout significantly.
-For the KIT, online voting was the only option to organize and carry out the election in the short term despite all the restrictions due to the pandemic.
+The constituted student body (VS) of the Karlsruhe Institute of Technology (KIT)—the largest university in Baden-Württemberg—elected its student parliament and student councils online with POLYAS in July 2020 and increased voter turnout significantly.
+For the VS, online voting was the only option to organize and carry out the election in the short term despite all the restrictions due to the pandemic.

 A quorum despite corona

 Any election of the VS must be announced at least 48 days in advance.
 There is much to organize, such as submitting electoral lists, finding supporters and creating the ballot papers, which are eventually cast into a sealed ballot box.
 The corona requirements caused the VS presence election planned for March 16, 2020 to be canceled.

 A basis had to be created for conducting the election despite corona.